-To use the connected features of the fēnix Chronos device, it must be paired directly through the Garmin ConnectTM Mobile app, instead of from the Bluetooth® settings on your smartphone.
+To use the connected features of the D2 device, it must be paired directly through the Garmin ConnectTM Mobile app, instead of from the Bluetooth® settings on your smartphone.

-- 1 From the app store on your smartphone, install and open the Garmin Connect Mobile app. - 2 Bring your smartphone within 10 m (33 ft.) of your device. - 3 Hold LIGHT to turn on the device.
-The first time you turn on the device, it is in pairing mode.
-TIP: You can hold LIGHT and select ♥ to manually enter pairing mode. - 4 Select an option to add your device to your Garmin Connect account: - If this is the first time you are pairing a device with the Garmin Connect Mobile app, follow the on-screen instructions. - If you already paired another device with the Garmin Connect Mobile app, from the settings menu, select Garmin Devices > Add Device, and follow the on-screen instructions.
+- 1 From the app store on your smartphone, install and open the Garmin Connect Mobile app. - 2 Bring your smartphone within 10 m (33 ft.) of your device. - 3 Select LIGHT to turn on the device. - The first time you turn on the device, it is in pairing mode.

+TIP: You can hold LIGHT and select \(\mathbf{t}\) to manually enter pairing mode. - 4 Select an option to add your device to your Garmin Connect account: - If this is the first time you are pairing a device with the Garmin Connect Mobile app, follow the on-screen instructions.